-Though the immigrants began a number of small enterprises to serve their neighborhoods--by 1900 there were 32 Polish grocery stores and 67 saloons in Cleveland--the economic base of each neighborhood was strongly linked to its adjacent industry.
+Though the immigrants began a number of small enterprises to serve their neighborhoods—by 1900 there were 32 Polish grocery stores and 67 saloons in Cleveland — the economic base of each neighborhood was strongly linked to its adjacent industry.
 Indeed, the first CLEVELAND ROLLING MILLS STRIKE in 1882 was responsible for a sizable growth in the area's Polish population, as immigrants were recruited in New York to break the strike.
 By 1919 Poles constituted over 50% of the workforce of U.S STEEL'S American Steel & Wire Div. (formerly the Rolling Mills).
 Other enterprises in the Warszawa area employing many Poles included Kaynee Blouse Co., CLEVELAND WORSTED MILLS and Grabler Mfg.
 Co.
-Until the coming of age of the 2nd and, primarily, 3rd generations, Cleveland's Poles were largely linked to heavy industry and labor; the entrepreneurial ventures founded were directed toward fellow Poles, not to the community at large.
+Until the coming of age of the second and, primarily, third generations, Cleveland's Poles were largely linked to heavy industry and labor; the entrepreneurial ventures founded were directed toward fellow Poles, not to the community at large.

 Despite the overwhelming influence of the Roman Catholic church, several non-Catholic churches served Cleveland's Poles, including Trinity Baptist (ca. 1910), eventually located at Broadway and Fullerton.
 In 1943 its building was sold to the Catholic Diocese and used for Transfiguration Church, the last Polish Roman Catholic parish established in Cleveland.
 In the 1980s a second Baptist church was begun on E. 59th St., occupying a building that once housed Mizpah Mission Church for Poles and Bohemians, a Congregational body established by Schauffler Missionary Training School in the late 1880s.